HenryXie1/How-To-Duplicate-an-Application-in-K8S-to-Another-K8S-Cluster/README.md

 ```
 oci os object bulk-download -bn livesql-sandbox --download-dir /backup/movetoesps
 ```
-* All files should remain the same directory structure as the source as well as the file OS access permissions.
+* A ll files should remain the same directory structure as the source as well as the file OS access permissions.
 * We start DB and services via yaml files we prepared.
 * Use kubectl logs <pod name> to check any error